Pawan243/Dijkstra-GUI-Master/README.md

 2nd Year JAVA Project.

 # dijkstra-gui
-A java GUI program to demonstrate Dijkstra Algorithm to find shortest path between two points
+A java GUI program to demonstrate Dijkstra Algorithm to find shortest path between two points.
+This project can be used as gps system where we can find the shortest path on the basis of length between two point.
+Here length is stands for distance between two point.

 ### Working
 - Allows to create node